centreon/centreon-documentation/versioned_docs/version-23.10/administration/centreon-ha/troubleshooting-guide.md

 </TabItem>
 </Tabs>

-To obtain more information regarding this failure, you should first check the service's status by running this command on the **where the service should be currently running** node:
+To obtain more information regarding this failure, you should first check the service's status by running this command on the node **where the service should be currently running**:

 ```bash
 systemctl status centreontrapd -l